antarctica/lantern/docs/architecture.md

 - a [Store](#stores) to manage and access Records created by [Editors](#record-editors)
 - a [Site](#sites) generator
 - an [Exporter](#exporters) to publish the generated site to a hosting service, such as [AWS S3](#amazon-s3)
+- a [Checker](/docs/monitoring.md#site-checks) to verify generated site content and downloads linked from records

 > [!IMPORTANT]
 > Only the [BAS Data Catalogue](#bas-data-catalogue) and [Test Catalogue](/docs/dev.md#test-catalogue) are supported